 Hey there.
 You and I have been friends for a long time now.
 You know what to expect this time of year.
 Thanksgiving talk.

-I’m going to start out the month with a post about making your own stuffing.
-Because I believe stuffing, not turkey, is the crown jewel of an amazing Thanksgiving feast.
+I’m going to start out the month with a post about making your own Bread Cubes for Stuffing.
+I believe stuffing, not turkey, is the crown jewel of an amazing Thanksgiving feast!
 I purposely make huge batches so I can eat it for days after the celebration.
 If you are scratching your head and asking “what’s wrong with instant stuffing out of a box?”
 We need to have the talk.

 Yes, that talk.